German Jewish military personnel of World War II: Secret directive of 8 April 1940

 The secret directive issued by the Oberkommando des Heeres on 8 April 1940 ordering the dismissal of "half-Jews" from the Wehrmacht.

-On 28 March 1940, Werner Blankenburg of the Kanzlei des Führers der NSDAP (KdF) wrote to Major Gerhard Engel, Hitler's army adjutant, noting the problems for morale caused by the treatment of "half-Jews" and "quarter-Jews" while on leave, and the consequent risks associated with their having accessing to military secrets, proposing the exclusion of "half-Jews" from the Wehrmacht.
-On 8 April 1940, Hitler issued a secret directive to the Wehrmacht instructing it to immediately purge all "half-Jews" and soldiers married to "half-Jews" other than in special cases.
+On 28 March 1940, Werner Blankenburg of the Kanzlei des Führers der NSDAP (KdF) wrote to Major Gerhard Engel, Hitler's army adjutant, noting the problems for morale caused by the treatment of "half-Jews" and "quarter-Jews" while on leave, and the consequent risks associated with their having access to military secrets, proposing the exclusion of "half-Jews" from the Wehrmacht.
+On 8 April 1940, Hitler issued a secret directive to the Wehrmacht instructing it to immediately purge all "half-Jews" and soldiers married to "half-Jews" other than in special cases by reassigning them to reserve forces with a note that they were not to be used.
 "Half-Jews" could be granted various dispensations enabling them simply to remain in the Wehrmacht; to remain and be promoted; or to remain, be promoted, and be entitled to declare themselves "of German blood".
-"Quarter-Jews" and soldiers married to "quarter-Jews" were permitted to remain but were prohibited from serving as non-commissioned officers.
+"Quarter-Jews" and soldiers married to "quarter-Jews" were permitted to remain but were prohibited from serving as non-commissioned officers other than in special circumstances.
 Some personnel duly turned themselves in; on one occasion, a commanding officer summarily executed a Jewish soldier, "infuriated at having his ranks sullied".
 Some commanding officers ignored the directive.
 Enforcement varied across the Wehrmarcht; the decree was entirely ignored in the Afrika Korps, while implementation was postponed in the Kriegsmarine.
 Some personnel of Jewish descent falsified papers and concealed their circumcisions.
 In September 1940, the Oberkommando des Heeres (OKH) stated that "again and again cases have come to the attention of the OKH in which Jewish Mischlinge of the first degree (50%) or soldiers married to such Jewish Mischlinge are still in active military service in violation of the [8 April 1940] order" and insisted that all active personnel sign a declaration relating to their racial status.
 It is estimated that tens of thousands of personnel of Jewish descent remained in the Wehrmacht following the directive.
+As Operation Weserübung (the invasion of Denmark and Norway) began on 9 April 1940, there was no time for "half-Jews" in the units taking place in these campaigns to be removed.